rbrotherton/gobot/readme.md

 * urban - Lookup a word on UrbanDictionary.com
 * weather - Lookup the weather for a <zip> or <city, state>.
 * weathersave - Save your <zip> in memory to use weather without parameters
+* youtube - Search for a YouTube video

 ## Deployment